Karthikraut/Airline-Complete-Project/FlightsAndSearch/README.md

 ##Project Setuo
     - clone the project on your local
-    - Excecute 'npm install' on the same path as of your root directory of ownloaded project -create a `.env` file in the root director and add the followning enviornment variable
+    - Excecute `npm install` on the same path as of your root directory of ownloaded project -create a `.env` file in the root director and add the followning enviornment variable
         - `PORT= 3000`